cedric-kiama-wachira/Software-Engineering/README.md

 Time to review averything done and also ensure that the custom docker image is safe for use.

 Taking a break today, eating and sleeping to recharge for tomorrow.

+Fixing Custom Image to pass the Scout Health Check on Docker Hub.